banos/xxtmp-testmvc/tests/README.md

         ✓ should remove the item if an empty text string was entered (1033ms) ✓ should cancel edits on escape (1115ms) Counter
-        ✓ should display the current number of todo items (462ms) Clear completed button
+        ✓ should display the current number of tobuy items (462ms) Clear completed button
         ✓ should display the number of completed items (873ms) ✓ should remove completed items when clicked (898ms)